 SERVICE MANAGER SUCCESS STORIES

-Congratulations to Mike Rabbitts of Johnson City Ford in Johnson City Tennessee for being a finalist in the 2017 Service Manager Challenge.
-Mike joined the Chris Collins Signature Coaching Program in October of 2016.
-After the 2008 financial crisis, he transitioned into the car industry and has since developed a bustling service drive.d
+Congratulations to Gareth R. of Honda of Morristown, in Tennessee for being a finalist in the 2017 Service Manager Challenge.
+Gareth joined the Chris Collins Signature Coaching Program in October of 2016.
+As a former athlete, Gareth is familiar with how to win, he just needed a coach to show him the playbook.

-Here are the results Mike’s seen while using the Chris Collins Signature Coaching Program in the past year:
+Here are the results Gareth’s seen in the past year while using the Chris Collins Signature Coaching Program: